 20. Carrying any items (shields, paddles, bricks, hammers, etc.) that serve no constructive purpose or that are designed to punish or embarrass the carrier;

 21. Blindfolding and parading individuals in public areas, blindfolding and transporting in a motor vehicle, or privately conducting blindfolding activities that serve no constructive purpose;

 22. Binding or restricting an individual in any way that would prohibit them from moving on their own; and

-Student organizations and/or individual members found to have engaged in hazing as defined in this statement shall be in violation of University policy and the University’s Standards of Conduct and may also be in violation of state law.
+Student organizations and/or individual members found to have engaged in hazing as defined in this statement shall be in violation of University policy and the University’s Standards of Conduct and also may be in violation of state law.
 The state statute on hazing, Section 18.2-56 of the Virginia Code, states:

 “It shall be unlawful to haze so as to cause bodily injury, any student at any school, college, or university.

 “Any person found guilty thereof shall be guilty of a Class 1 misdemeanor.

 “Any person receiving bodily injury by hazing shall have a right to sue, civilly, the person or persons guilty thereof, whether adults or infants.